alice-ruv/board-games/README.md

 note over ServerGameManager: create producer and send message to topic_{userId}_{gameId} ClientGameManager -->> JoinGameController: StartGameMessage
 ```
+&nbsp;&nbsp;

-1. When  user enter [Request to join a new game](#system-options-for-logged-in-user-display) button, it triggers an ActionEvent:
+1. When user enters _Request to join a new game_ button, it triggers an ActionEvent:
    ```java
     @FXML
     public void joinGameButtonPressed(ActionEvent ignoredEvent)